Visitor Center FAQ

 Can I bring a picnic lunch?

-We do not have picnic tables, but there are benches located throughout the trails and at the entrance to the Visitor Center.
+There are tables and benches located at the entrance to the Visitor Center.
+There are also benches throughout the trails.
 The Cornell Lab and Sapsucker Woods provide a sanctuary habitat for local wildlife so we ask that groups respect our carry in, carry out policy and take their trash with them.

 What else is there to do in the Ithaca area?